canonical/datahub-k8s-operator/CONTRIBUTING.md

 The recommended setup deploys DataHub inside of a VM.
 Which requires extra work to make it accessible from the host machine where you would have your browser.
 We can solve this with a few steps.

-First, get the IP adress of your `multipass` instance, run this on the host:
+First, get the IP address of your `multipass` instance, run this on the host:
 ```shell
 ❯ multipass info charm-dev
 Name:           charm-dev